ssblur/your-mod-ideas/README.md

 This is a showcase mod more than anything, so it isn't built to be usable outright in survival.

+## What's in so far?

+Lots of things!
+So far, you can:

+* Enchant items with un-mending
+* Get robbed by foxes
+* Milk anything
+* Squat yourself to death
+* And more!

 ## Questions

 **Can you add [idea]?**